 Aims and Competencies to be achieved

-The programme has been designed to encourage and support you to develop competencies that will enable you to incorporate population health in your local work systems to improve patient outcomes.
+The fellowship has been designed to encourage and support you to develop competencies that will enable you to incorporate population health in your local work systems to improve patient outcomes.
 Fellows should discuss learning from this fellowship in their annual appraisal with their substantive employer.
-Fellows who are also doctors-in-training should link their learning to relevant competencies in their training programme curriculum.
+Fellows who are doctors-in-training should link their learning to relevant competencies in their training programme curriculum.